History of Brett Kavanaugh in Timeline

 December 2018: Ethics Complaints Dismissed

-2018: Kavanaugh taught on the Supreme Court at Harvard Law School
+2018: Teaching at Harvard Law School

 In 2018, Kavanaugh's reported salary was $220,600 as a federal judge and $27,000 as a lecturer at Harvard Law School.

-2018: Analysis of Kavanaugh's Voting Record
+2018: Kavanaugh's Voting Record Analyzed

-In 2018, two law professors evaluated Kavanaugh's appellate court decisions for the Washington Post, rating his decisions in four areas and found he had the most conservative voting record on the D.C.
+Two law professors evaluated Kavanaugh's appellate court decisions for the Washington Post, rating his decisions in four areas and found he had the most conservative voting record on the D.C.
 Circuit in three of those policy areas, and the second-most in the fourth, between 2003 and 2018.

-January 8, 2019: First Supreme Court Opinion
+January 8, 2019: Kavanaugh's First Supreme Court Opinion

-On January 8, 2019, Kavanaugh wrote his first Supreme Court opinion in Henry Schein, Inc. v.
+On January 8, 2019, Brett Kavanaugh wrote his first Supreme Court opinion in Henry Schein, Inc. v.
 Archer & White Sales, Inc., a unanimous decision reversing an appeals court opinion.

-February 7, 2019: Denial of Muslim Prisoner's Request
+February 7, 2019: Kavanaugh's Decision on Muslim Prisoner's Execution Delay

-On February 7, 2019, Kavanaugh was part of the majority in a 5–4 decision rejecting a Muslim prisoner's request to delay his execution in order to have an imam present.
+On February 7, 2019, Brett Kavanaugh was part of the majority in a 5–4 decision rejecting a Muslim prisoner's request to delay his execution in order to have an imam present.

-February 2019: Voting to Reject Stay of Louisiana Abortion Law
+February 2019: Kavanaugh on Louisiana Abortion Law

 The Education of Brett Kavanaugh: An Investigation